DucQuyen199/Campus-Learning/frontend/admin-sinhvienapp/README.md

-# Campust Student Admin Portal
+# CampusLearning Student Admin Portal

-The **Campust Student Admin Portal** allows university administrators and staff to manage student records, academic programs, semesters and institutional reports.
+The **CampusLearning Student Admin Portal** allows university administrators and staff to manage student records, academic programs, semesters and institutional reports.
 It is developed with **React** and **Material-UI**, offering an intuitive interface for high-volume data operations.

 ---